-The Columbia 9-1-1 Communications District provides 9-1-1 call-taking, dispatching and nonemergency communications services for seven law enforcement agencies and six fire districts - including emergency medical dispatch for four fire district owned ambulance services and one private ambulance.
-In addition, the District provides a variety of communications support activities for several other public and private entities in the county.
+The Columbia 9-1-1 Communications District provides 9-1-1 call-taking, dispatching and nonemergency communications services for six law enforcement agencies and six fire districts - including emergency medical dispatch for four fire district owned ambulance services and one private ambulance.
+In addition, the District provides a variety of communications support activities for several other public and private entities such as OSP, PGE and others within the county.
 The District owns and maintains the dispatch center facilities and the county-wide public safety communications system, including the narrowband VHF 8 channel simulcast voice radio system, the microwave backbone and associated remote facilities.